His name was Bruno, and he was a nut.

 If you’ve ever had the pleasure of living with a Boxer, you’ll know what I mean.
-There’s something about a Boxer – their antics, their expressions, their energy – that makes them unique and just downright fun to spend time with.
+There’s something about a Boxer – their antics, expressions, and energy – that makes them unique and just downright fun to spend time with.

 Bruno was, as you can probably guess if you’ve been reading this site much, a rescue.

-My son brought him home as a very small puppy when he was maybe a few weeks old.
+My son brought him home as a tiny puppy when he was maybe a few weeks old.

 Whatever the case, Bruno stayed, of course.

 Was he a good dog?
 Are Boxers good dogs?
 Yes.
 The best.